bioinfo-ucsd/BISB-Bootcamp-2023/website/ucsd-onboarding.md

 ## Enroll in Fall courses

-The Schedule of Classes, which lists courses available for the quarter, for Fall 2022 will be made available on **Tuesday, May 17th**.
+The Schedule of Classes, which lists courses available for the quarter, for Fall 2023 will be made available on **May 23rd**.

 You can find the Schedule of Classes, along with other important services, on the [My TritonLink Tools page](https://students.ucsd.edu/my-tritonlink/tools/index.html).
-You will be able to enroll in classes beginning **Friday, May 20th, at 8:00 AM PT**.
+You will be able to enroll in classes beginning **May 26th, at 8:00 AM PST**.

 You may enroll in courses online using WebReg, which can also be found on My TritonLink Tools.
-You can find enrollment dates, and many other important dates and deadlines, on the [UCSD Enrollment & Registration Calendar](https://students.ucsd.edu/academics/enroll/calendar22-23.html).
+You can find enrollment dates, and many other important dates and deadlines, on the [UCSD Enrollment & Registration Calendar](https://students.ucsd.edu/academics/enroll/calendar23-24.html).
 We highly recommended you bookmark this page to stay up-to-date on important deadlines.

 >**NOTE:** Registration can always be changed later.
 As such, it is not *urgently* required that you enroll in classes.

->That being said, Computer Science and Engineering (CSE) courses tend to fill up quickly, so we suggest starting to explore these.
+That being said, Computer Science and Engineering (CSE) courses tend to fill up quickly, so we suggest starting to explore these.
 If a CSE course of interest is full, many students have found success in emailing the professor.

->In addition, many courses – particularly MED BMI courses – are not listed on WebReg until closer to the start of the Fall quarter.
+In addition, many courses – particularly MED and BMI courses – are not listed on WebReg until closer to the start of the Fall quarter.

 More advice on courses will be relayed during Bootcamp.
 Course requirements can be found on the [BISB program website](https://bioinformatics.ucsd.edu/node/104).